Unified Sync And Storage Overview (Needs update)

 and back without losing any state.

-This pattern would be most suitable for brand new model types that don’t have their own storage mechanism.
+This pattern would be most suitable for brand new data types that don’t have their own storage mechanism.
 The consistency is ensured by the Sync provided levelDB based storage that holds both native model data and Sync metadata.

-The typical implementation is based on a fairly generic base implementation of ModelTypeService that would implement all of the logic for hosting the storage, accessing and saving all model data and sync metadata, handling interaction with the Sync Engine, etc. The service surfaces a simple storage API for the native model to get, put, delete entities, and to notify about remote updates.
+The typical implementation is based on a fairly generic base implementation of DataTypeService that would implement all of the logic for hosting the storage, accessing and saving all model data and sync metadata, handling interaction with the Sync Engine, etc. The service surfaces a simple storage API for the native model to get, put, delete entities, and to notify about remote updates.
 All of the syncing is happening transparently to the model.

 2. Trivial - special case of Typical pattern without the native model

-Model type examples: Sessions, DeviceInfo.
+Data type examples: Sessions, DeviceInfo.

 3. Custom with unified storage.

-Model type examples: Bookmarks, TypedURLs.
+Data type examples: Bookmarks, TypedURLs.

 4. Custom with separate sync storage.

-Model type examples: Passwords.
+Data type examples: Passwords.

 While this pattern can’t guarantee the high level of consistency that the unified storage can provide, it should still be able to improve the situation compared to the current Sync implementation and to leverage some other benefits of the refactoring like the storage isolation, smaller memory usage, better parallelism.

 Because there are two side-by-side storages, a custom model specific association would need to be performed when the storage is loaded to detect and handle any discrepancies.
 The association / synchronization of the two storages would be done entirely at the service level.
-Just like in other cases, as far as Sync core components are concerned, the Sync metadata storage mechanism should be opaque to the engine and handled completely by the model type specific ModelTypeService implementation.
+Just like in other cases, as far as Sync core components are concerned, the Sync metadata storage mechanism should be opaque to the engine and handled completely by the data type specific DataTypeService implementation.

 Implementation Notes